C1ach0/c1ach0/README.md

 <h1 align="center">Hi 👋, I'm Maxence Bessi</h1>

 <p align="center">
-My name is Maxence, I’m 19.
-I'm from La Seyne sur Mer, France.
-I started my development journey in August 2021 with Node.js, diving deep into the Discord universe and exploring how bots work.
-After a year of creating bots, I expanded my horizons by exploring HTML and CSS with or without frameworks.
-Persevering, I continued my learning by exploring C++ and Java.
-In order to host my services, I started using Docker and then Proxmox.
+Hello, I am Maxence, a passionate developer based in La Seyne sur Mer, France, aged 19.
+My development journey started in August 2021 with growing expertise in Node.js.
+Fascinated by the Discord universe, I deepened my skills by creating bots, expanding my horizons to HTML, CSS, C++, and Java.
+Currently in training Application Developer Designer, I strive to acquire technological versatility.
+Also mastering Docker and Proxmox for hosting services, I am constantly looking to expand my skills.
+My commitment to continuous learning and my passion for development make me a professional always ready to take on new challenges.
 </p>

 <h3 align="left">Social Networks:</h3>